 Though it hasn't always been widely known, many of us are becoming increasingly aware of the fact that animal agriculture is one of the greatest drivers of global warming.
-This is largely because of the https://nuce.org/nuce.or department-hosted event.
+This is largely because of the huge amounts of energy required to grow the crops fed to animals, though many other factors such as deforestation for grazing land, processing/distribution emissions and methane emitted by cows play a role as well.
+As such, becoming vegetarian (or even better yet, a vegan) has been consistently listed as one of the best ways to reduce one's personal carbon footprint.
+However, any amount of meat reduction in your diet makes a difference (especially reducing beef and other red meats, which require the most energy input).
+This is why we are asking at least one vegetarian (or vegan) option at every department-hosted event.
 Not only will this make your event more accessible to currently vegetarian and vegan staff and clients, but may help introduce new meals and dietary choices to others.